 After the CCWG progressed through the first two phases of work as outlined in the previous section and further detailed in the CCWG newsletters (see https://community.icann.org/x/qyQhB), the CCWG initially identified four possible mechanisms that could be explored in further detail but discarded one of these after further consideration and review of public comment, namely mechanism D, a mechanism in which the work associated with fund allocation would be delegated to an external entity, as described in the Initial Report.
 The CCWG examined key characteristics of each mechanism to support an analysis of the different options.
 In particular, the CCWG considered the following areas: Mechanism Oversight and Safeguards, Governance, Evaluation and Decision making.

-In considering these recommendations, the CCWG anticipates that the ICANN Board may conduct a feasibility assessment which provides further details on these aspects so that the Board can take an informed decision about supporting the most appropriate mechanism.
-Such an assessment will have to factor in that it concerns a limited time mechanism with the ability to sunset as the CCWG is recommending against creating a perpetual mechanism.
+In considering the different mechanisms, the CCWG recognizes that there are a number of characteristics that apply, regardless of which mechanism is chosen:

+The ICANN Board has legal and fiduciary oversight responsibility.

+Safeguards are in place to ensure legal and fiduciary obligations are met.

+An independent panel of experts will review and evaluate the applications.

+Processes and procedures are in place to ensure that auction proceeds are used in a manner that contributes directly to ICANN’s mission.

+The Board may distribute funds to ICANN org distinct from the granting process should legal and fiduciary responsibilities dictate such a distribution.

-The following is a summary of key characteristics of the evaluated mechanisms, namely:
+Nevertheless, the CCWG identified the following three mechanisms as a viable means to allocate auction proceeds.
+The following is a summary of main characteristics of the evaluated mechanisms, namely:

-Mechanism A: An internal department dedicated to allocation of auction proceeds is created within but independent from the ICANN organization.
+Mechanism A: An internal department dedicated to the allocation of auction proceeds is created within the ICANN organization.
+All grants are listed in ICANN’s annual tax returns.

-Mechanism B: Internal department collaborates with an existing non-profit.
+Mechanism B: Internal department dedicated to the allocation of auction proceeds is created within the ICANN organization which collaborates with an existing non-profit.

-Mechanism C: A new charitable structure (ICANN Foundation) is created separate from ICANN org, which would be responsible for solicitation and evaluation of proposals, and disbursement process.
+Mechanism C: A new charitable structure (ICANN Foundation) is created which is functionally separate from ICANN org, which would be responsible for the allocation of auction proceeds.